ECCO-GROUP/ECCO-v4-Python-Tutorial/Cloud_Setup/JPL_setup_instructions.md

 - *Connect using SSM in the browser*: Go to **EC2** --> **Instances** and click on the instance ID of the new instance.
 Then click **Connect** in the upper-right part of the page.
 There are a few options for connecting, select **Session Manager** and then click the yellow **Connect** button.
 If you can not connect and/or see an error message, you might need to wait several minutes for the session to be fully established.
 A tab or window should open in your browser with a terminal window on the instance.

-- *Initial set up and download GitHub repository*: Copy the following commands and paste in your SSM window (using shift-insert or right-click then **Paste**):
+- *Initial set up and download GitHub repository*: Copy the following commands (it is recommended to do this one line at a time) and paste in your SSM window (using shift-insert or right-click then **Paste**):

 ```
 cd ~ && sudo dnf update -y && sudo dnf install git -y